Are There Any Foods That Naturally Repel Fleas?

 Brewer’s Yeast Helps Repel Dog Fleas

-• Brewers yeast: One of the most popular food remedies for repelling fleas in dogs, this can be bought at most health food stores.
+One of the most popular food remedies for repelling fleas in dogs, brewer’s yeast can be bought at most health food stores.
 The general recommendation is to add one teaspoon of brewer’s yeast per 20 pounds of body weight to your dog’s food.
-For example, if your dog weighs 50 pounds, you would add two to three teaspoons of brewer’s yeast to the pet’s food each day.
+For example, if your dog weighs 50 pounds, you would add two to three teaspoons of brewer’s yeast to your dog’s food each day.
 You could add one teaspoon at the breakfast feeding and two teaspoons at the dinner feeding.
 In addition to helping to repel fleas, many holistic veterinarians prescribe daily feedings of brewer’s yeast to meet dog’s daily needs for B-complex vitamins.

-• Garlic: It’s thought to be effective because it makes the animal taste unpleasant to fleas.
+Garlic is thought to be effective because it makes dogs taste unpleasant to fleas.
 Careful, though, because garlic and onion can be toxic to dogs in large amounts.
 It is best to first consult with your veterinarian or a holistic veterinarian to ensure you are not feeding enough to cause your pet harm.
 Garlic is generally fed for flea repellent in dogs by grating a bit of the fresh clove onto the pet’s food each meal.

 A Splash Of Vinegar Each Day Keeps Fleas Away

 Add 1 teaspoon of apple cider vinegar to your dog’s water bowl each day.
 If your dog won’t drink it, you can add the vinegar to the food.